Easy Vietnamese Spring Rolls Recipe With Spicy Ginger Dipping Sauce

 • Once your ingredients are laid on the paper and the rice paper has begun to feel sticky roll the rice paper up from the bottom, then in from the right, then in from the left, and then again from the bottom rolling all the way to the top.
 See the image above for a picture explanation.

-• Repeat process until all of your ingredients are gone and you have roughly 20 spring rolls.
+• Repeat the process until all of your ingredients are gone and you have roughly 20 spring rolls.

-• To make the dipping sauce simply combine all the ingredients together in a small pinch bowl, and stir.
+• To make the dipping sauce simply combine all the ingredients in a small pinch bowl, and stir.

 Share this post